Outset

 • - Road-supported travel where wind and wetness still shape the practical setup.

-Select a month from the year view or a broader period below to switch from the full-year read into a more focused read of what that part of the year usually means in Iceland.
+Select a month from the year view or a broader period below to focus on what that part of the year usually means in Iceland.